ArthurBoddaert/Discord-Bot/README.md

 You can get a graph which represents the results of a survey thanks to the command 'result' followed by a survey id.
 A temporary survey will also upload a graph when it ends.

+#### poll command

+The 'poll' command will read questions contained in an attached file and send them to users of a specified role.
+The file must have each question on different lines in order for the bot to read them.
+It will then send all questions one by one to targeted users.
+There are no arguments for this command.

+Example:
+- --poll "role_to_poll" + attached file

 #### getlogs command

 The 'getlogs' commands send you the logs of the bot, which contains the list of commands called when the bot was online

 Both the 'grant' command and the 'getlogs' command can only be called by administrators

+#### version command

+The 'version' command display the bot active version in the current channel. it also gives the GIT repository link.